 Billingshurst Primary School has a designated governor to maintain a strategic oversight of the requirements of this policy.
 The Governing Body's role is to be involved in the formation, review and approval of the policy.
-The policy will be an agenda item on the Spring 2 full Governing Body meeting.
+This policy will be reviewed by the Governing Body each spring.

-The Head Teacher:
+The Head Teacher